Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application: Introduction

 Data-driven approaches, which contrast with model-based approaches, are also prevalent in the current literature.
 These phenomenological-agnostic methods involve performing mathematical or statistical operations on measurements or training neural networks using measurements to extract information from the system and predict faults.
-The information is obtained through measured signals and their conversion into fault-characterizing features through time or frequency transformations, or by leveraging prior knowledge of signal distribution \citep{abid2021review, nguyen2022feature}.
-Machine fault detection and diagnosis, particularly in rotating machinery, employ various methods for data collection, such as vibration monitoring and thermal imaging \citep{cheng2010sensor}.
-The collected data undergoes processing using methods like spectral analysis, wavelet analysis, short-term Fourier transform, and others, contributing to a comprehensive root cause failure analysis.
-The processed data can then be directly used for fault detection by setting fixed \citep{ding1992frequency} or adaptive thresholds \citep{raka2013fault}.
+The information is obtained through measured signals and their conversion into fault-characterizing features \citep{abid2021review, nguyen2022feature}.
+Machine fault detection and diagnosis, particularly in rotating machinery, employ various methods for data collection, such as vibration monitoring and thermal imaging \citep{abid2021review}.
+The collected data undergoes processing using methods like spectral analysis, wavelet analysis, short-term Fourier transform, and others.
+The processed data can then be directly used for fault detection by setting fixed or adaptive thresholds \citep{wang2023fingerprint}.
 As the system state is generally not directly measurable from data, two approaches are used for its estimation: statistical and non-statistical.
-Statistical methods, such as Kalman filter \citep{wang2015kalman}, principal component analysis \citep{yoon2000statistical}, among others, excel in rapid fault detection for linear systems but may not be optimal for diagnosis and for detection in non-linear or non-Gaussian systems.
+Statistical methods, such as Kalman filter \citep{long2023fault}, principal component analysis \citep{elsamanty2023principal}, among others, excel in rapid fault detection for linear systems but may not be optimal for diagnosis and for detection in non-linear or non-Gaussian systems.
 The non-statistical data-driven methods involve using mathematical classification models from supervised learning methods.
-Techniques like the k-nearest neighbors algorithm (kNN) \citep{guo2018knn} and Support Vector Machines (SVMs) \citep{santos2015svm} are employed.
-Despite their effectiveness, SVMs are sensitive to initial parameters, necessitating a parameter-tuning process for each signal dataset.
-Artificial Neural Networks (ANNs) are widely utilized for their self-learning capabilities and automatic feature extraction; however, they may tend to over-fit the training set, requiring regularization terms and prior knowledge for enhanced performance \citep{mohd2020neural}.
+For instance, Support Vector Machines are sensitive to initial parameters, necessitating a parameter-tuning process for each signal dataset.
+Artificial Neural Networks (ANNs) are widely utilized for their self-learning capabilities and automatic feature extraction; however, they may tend to over-fit the training set \citep{mohd2020neural}.
 Recent advancements in ANNs and the adoption of deep learning algorithms have led to the development of novel classification models for fault detection and diagnosis \citep{iqbal2019fault}.
-Deep learning architectures such as Convolutional Neural Networks, Deep Belief Networks, Restricted Boltzmann Machines, and Autoencoders have performed successfully in various industrial applications, including gearboxes, mechanical bearings, compressors, wind and gas turbines, and steel plates \citep{zhao2019deep}.
+Various architectures, such as Convolutional Neural Networks, have performed successfully in various industrial applications \citep{zhu2023review}.
 These deep learning models offer the ability to learn complex structures from datasets, although they require larger samples and longer processing times to achieve higher accuracy.